apollographql/apollo-runtime/README.md

 ### Running the MCP Server

-The MCP Server included in this container is currently experimental and as such **should not be used in a production environment**.
-For more information see [here](https://www.apollographql.com/docs/graphos/resources/feature-launch-stages#experimental)

-If you wish to enable it for testing purposes then set the environment variable `MCP_ENABLE` when running the container.
+Set the environment variable `MCP_ENABLE` when running the container.

 ```shell
 ...